d-herz/react-quiz-game/README.md

 Welcome to "QuizHub!", the customizable trivia app!
 </p>
 <p alight="left">
- This fun app was created with React and pulls trivia questions based on user specified settings from the Open Trivia API.
-The app was built from the ground up using core React.js, JSX, and custom CSS.
-The app contains and utilizes custom React components with props, state and side effect hooks, conditional rendering, and user-input forms.
-The user can customize the amount of questions, the question category (Films, General, or Video Games), and question type (True/False or multiple choice).
-Each user selection is stored in a variable and inserted into the fetch request for a dynamic and replayable experience.
+ A light-hearted React trivia app featuring trivia questions from the Open Trivia API.
+Users can customize their quiz from a variety of quiz settings before the start of each quiz.
+The incoming questions are fetched from the API based on the choosen options, stored in state, and displayed for the user.
+Built from the ground up using React, ReactDom, Vite.js, and CSS.

 </p>

 <p align="left" >
-Future optimizations being considered include additional quiz options and features such as a timer, or potentially storing user high scores in local storage.
+Future optimizations plan to include features such as a timer and storing user high scores in local storage.
 </p>